 ~ Son Herman Pringey ~

-Son Herman Pringey (1842-1932) was born on March 17, 1842 in Turkeyfoot Township, Somerset County.
 He came to Preston County, VA in the late 1840s with his parents and siblings.
 In adulthood, he stood 5 feet, 9 inches tall, with light complexion, blue-grey eyes and brown hair.

 When the Civil War broke out, Herman joined the 3rd West Virginia Infantry, Company H. He enlisted at Bruceton Mills, Preston County on June 28, 1861 and later was mustered into the army at Clarksburg, WV.
 The regiment later combined with the 6th West Virginia Cavalry, Company H, where he was promoted to corporal.
 In July 1861, during an outbreak of measles in camp at Clarksburg, WV, Herman became ill and was treated in a hospital.
 Then while at New Creek (Keyser) WV in August 1861, Herman began to suffer from chronic diarrhea, a common problem with soldiers in camp.
 The regiment was stationed at Martinsburg, WV when Herman was injured with a hernia on or about Jan.
 25, 1864.

 He was discharged at Wheeling, WV on Aug.
 16, 1864.
-After several months, he enlisted again, in February 1865, as a substitute in the 17th West Virginia Volunteer Infantry, Company K. He was discharged for a second time at Wheeling after the close of the war on June 30, 1865.
+After several months, he enlisted again, in February 1865, as a substitute in the 17th West Virginia Volunteer Infantry, Company K. He was honorably discharged for a second time at Wheeling after the close of the war on June 30, 1865.

-They resided there in 1880 when enumerated in the U.S. census, living next door to his younger brother John and family.
+They resided in Noble in 1880 when enumerated in the U.S. census, living next door to his younger brother John and family.
 In January 1890, Herman began receiving military pension payments from the government for his wartime service.
 [App. #748.552; Cert. #547.827] He claimed disability for chronic diarrhea, hemorrhoids, rheumatism, liver disease and a hernia on his right side.
-He wore a truss, but it was uncomfortable.
+He wore a truss, but felt it was uncomfortable.
 In 1915, when his pension payments were increased in value, his name was printed in a related story in the Marshalltown (IA) Evening Times-Republican.

 Herman is referred to as a "permanent and respected member of the community" in a profile of his brother in law Henson Liston in the 1906 book Compendium of History and Biography of Cass County, Iowa (Chicago: Henry Taylor & Company).